 There are more than 3 billion people using social media, with some estimates showing that 11 new people use social networking sites for the first time every second.
-And video, which has fast become the king of online content, plays a huge role in social media and in the lives of social media users with more than 1 billion hours of video watched per day on YouTube alone.
+And video, which has fast become the king of online content, plays a huge role in social media and in the lives of social media users with more than 500 hours of video uploaded every minute to YouTube alone.

 This upsurge in online video content (from corporate videos to cat videos and everything in between) creates a new challenge for users wanting to share videos – namely, making sure they are accessible to friends, family, and followers.
 Thankfully, adding captions to videos posted on social media goes a long way toward making them inclusive for all.